 This means that more responsibility is placed on parents to keep kids up to speed over the summer.
 But before you panic, this does not mean that you have to go out and hire an expensive tutor or force your kids to complete hours of work instead of hitting the beach.
 With a few, simple steps, you can ensure that your child doesn’t fall behind and is prepared for a successful school year.

-4 THINGS PARENTS CAN DO TO KEEP KIDS LEARNING THIS SUMMER
+4 THINGS PARENTS CAN DO TO PREVENT SUMMER LEARNING LOSS

 1. Read, read, read!